umayangag/nexoan/choreo/DEPLOYMENT.md

 # DEPLOYMENT

-## CRUD SERVICE
+## CORE SERVICE

-We deploy the CRUD service as a gRPC service and we have to add a few environmental variables and a few file mounts to make things work.
+We deploy the CORE service as a gRPC service and we have to add a few environmental variables and a few file mounts to make things work.

 ### Environmental Variables